 Step 5: The LwM2M Server initiates an observation request for changes of the Resource /22/0/1 within the LwM2M Client.

 Step 6: The LwM2M Client sends the ACK to the LwM2M Server.

-Step 7: The LwM2M Client sends the Notify message to the LwM2M Server.
+Step 7: The LwM2M Client sends the Notify message to the LwM2M Server including the resources in the Resource ReportLinks..

 Resource definitions